muratbiberoglu/algoComp24/character-creation/statement.md

-# AlgoTeam Scrolls
+# Character Creation

-One day, Berke have decided to design a new game, AlgoTeam Scrolls.
+One day, Berke have decided to design a new game, AlgoComp Scrolls.
 In this game, every character has two attributes, attack and defence points.
 A character can slay another character if its attack point is strictly greater than other character's defence point and defence point is strictly greater than other character's attack point.

 **For example:**
 Let's say a player has 10 attack points and 5 defense points.